 Connecticut law has a very specific requirement that respondents surrender all firearms and ammunition within 24 hours of the initiation of a protective order.
 Courts do not have the ability to restore firearm rights when modifying protective orders.
 As long as the order is in place, the respondent is prohibited from possessing guns.
 Individuals can recover the firearms as soon as the order expires.

-When do Courts Modify Protective Orders in Westport?
+When do Courts Modify Protective Orders?